IASA2/NomCom-Guidance/2018-2019 Nomcom Guidance.md

 * Compliance.
 IETF LLC is responsible for establishing and enforcing policies to ensure compliance with applicable laws, regulations, and rules.

 ## Relation to the Internet Society
-IETF LLC is organized as a “disregarded entity” of the Internet Society (ISOC), which means it operates as a branch or division of ISOC for tax purposes.
+IETF LLC is organized as a “disregarded entity” of the Internet Society ("ISOC"), which means it operates as a branch or division of ISOC for tax purposes.
 ISOC is a US 501(c)(3) not-for-profit organization founded in 1992 that supports and promotes the development of the Internet as a global technical infrastructure, a resource to enrich people’s lives, and a force for good in society.

 ## Establishment of the IETF LLC
 IETF LLC will be established in August 2018.
 It is currently being managed by an interim board of directors until the first full board of directors is seated in late 2018 or early 2019.